Lindon Creekside Cottages

 The original development was started December of 2007.
 Designed as a retirement community with all plans being approved by the Lindon City Planning Commission.

-The property was lost in the 2008-2009 financial depression and subsequently was owned by Capital bank.
-The homes that were built, (one single and one twin), remained empty until April of 2010 when all three were purchased about the same time.
+(one single and one twin), remained empty until April of 2010 when all three were purchased about the same time.
 For the next 4 plus years, those three owners lived in a very country- like setting, surrounded by weeds, a variety of animals and no traffic.
 The city even plowed our roads.
 At the time, we all had snow blowers so we were able to take care of the sidewalks.

 In about 2012, a developer approached the three home owners with a plan to turn the community into single family homes.
 That idea was presented and rejected by the Lindon Planning Commission (the three owners objected as well).